programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 There are a variety of resources that can help researchers think through these and other ethical issues.
 The University of California at Berkeley hosted a conference on ethical and legal topics in June 2020: Building LLTDM - Legal Literacies for Text Data Mining.
 Review [the LLTDM website](https://buildinglltdm.org/), as well as the [Association of Internet Researcher’s Ethics page](https://aoir.org/ethics/) and Annette Markham's [Impact Model for Ethics: Notes from a Talk](https:// annettemarkham.com/2017/07/impact-model-ethics/).

 ## Accessing YouTube Data
+We recommend using YouTube Data Tools to query YouTube’s API.

-Obtaining YouTube API authorization credentials is a multi-step process.
-To skip the complicated process of creating your own API account with Google and querying their API, a set of steps that changes with new updates by Google every year, we recommend using [YouTube Data Tools](https://ytdt.digitalmethods.net/).
-Developed by Bernhard Rieder, Associate Professor in Media Studies at the University of Amsterdam, and supported by the Dutch Platform Digitale Infrastructuur Social Science and Humanities, this tool is regularly updated to stay compatible with the YouTube API.
-One of the best open-source and user-friendly tools available for acquiring YouTube data, [YouTube Data Tools](https://ytdt.digitalmethods.net/) is hosted by the University of Amsterdam’s Digital Methods Initiative and uses preset credentials to access YouTube’s APIv3, saving you the step of registering your own Google account and keeping up-to-date on the newest API changes.
+YouTube Data Tools is developed by Bernhard Rieder, Associate Professor in Media Studies at the University of Amsterdam, and supported by the Dutch Platform Digitale Infrastructuur Social Science and Humanities.
+Rieder maintains and  regularly updates the tool to ensure its continuing compatibility with YouTube’s API.

+We’ve found it to be one of the best open-source and user-friendly tools available for acquiring YouTube data because uses preset credentials to access YouTube’s APIv3, saving you the step of registering your own Google account and keeping up-to-date on the newest API changes.

-With this tool, you can pull user comments, metadata about a YouTube channel, and videos via keyword search.
-You can also create networks of users, videos, and recommended videos.
-All you need is the video ID—the last few characters of the YouTube site for that video (***e.g.***, SNWic0kGH-E).
-(See the Keyword Searching section below for an illustration of where to locate the ID.)
+With this tool, you can use video-IDs to pull video metadata and comments via keyword search.
+You can also generate network diagrams of users, videos, and recommended videos.

-The YouTube Data Tool outputs a neatly organized .csv spreadsheet of the downloaded comments alongside metadata about the exact time the comment was made, user information, and information about replies.
+YouTube Data Tool outputs a neatly organized `.csv` spreadsheet of the downloaded comments alongside metadata about the exact time the comment was made, user information, and information about replies.
 Using this spreadsheet, a simple sort on the “replyCount” column can extract threaded conversations in order to focus on dialogue.
-The comments alone could also be concatenated into one large text file for topic modeling or other corpus analytics. [^3]
+The comments alone could also be concatenated into one large text file for topic modeling or other corpus analytics.

+An alternative, is to obtain YouTube API authorization credentials from Google so that you can query directly.
+This is a multi-step and somewhat complicated process, because the workflow changes each year when Google issues updates.
 If you wish to query the API in R, you can try the [`tuber` package](https://cran.r-project.org/web/packages/tuber/index.html) and register for a Google developer account.

-While a developer account allows you to incorporate YouTube functionality into your own website or app, it can also be used simply to perform searches and downloads of YouTube content (see YouTube's API [reference page](https://developers.google.com/youtube/v3/docs) for more information).
+While a developer account allows you to incorporate YouTube functionality into your own website or app, it can also be used simply to perform searches and downloads of YouTube content (see YouTube’s API [reference page](https://developers.google.com/youtube/v3/docs) for more information).
 You will need a Google developer account to create your authorization credentials to use in R code for accessing YouTube data directly through the API.
-If you wish to participate in YouTube's [researcher program](https://research.youtube/how-it-works/), there is a separate application process.
+If you wish to participate in YouTube’s [researcher program](https://research.youtube/how-it-works/), there is a separate application process.

 ## Video Selection
 The most direct way to pick out your own videos is to visit the YouTube site, and capture a list of video IDs from each video’s URL.
 A video’s ID is the set of alphanumeric characters that appear in the URL immediately after `watch?v=` For example, in the illustration below, the video ID is `24xsqyMcpRg`.
 Video IDs are constant and do not change over time.

 {% include figure.html filename="en-or-text-mining-youtube-comments-02.png" alt="Screenshot of YouTube video with video ID in browser link circled in red" caption="Figure 2: Screenshot of YouTube video with video ID in browser link circled in red" %}

-For this lesson, the comment data was gathered by searching YouTube for "black lives matter george floyd".
-We selected a total of six videos.
-Choosing multiple videos is often the best approach for the exploratory stages of research, especially because the YouTube API may not always return data for every video searched, even if comment data for that video exists.
-YouTube also makes available a wide range of metadata about each video, including the number of likes, title, description, tags, and more.
+For this lesson, we gathered comment data by searching YouTube for “black lives matter george floyd”.
+We selected a total of six videos from politically polarized news sources (ranked by allsides.com), including the “left-leaning” sources of New York Times, Vox, and NBC News and the “right-leaning” Daily Mail, Fox News, and the Daily Wire.
+YouTube makes available a wide range of metadata about each video, including the number of likes, title, description, tags, and more.

-Wordfish modeling is most effective and valid (meaningful outside the scope of a specific dataset) when the data being modeled is oriented around a single topic, while encompassing multiple viewpoints.
-For politically salient topics, an ideal dataset includes a similar number of videos from creators representing opposing political beliefs.
-The total comments from each viewpoint should be balanced - e.g. a similar number of total comments should be contributed by videos on, for example, the political 'left' and 'right.'
-In addition, WordFish models are more likely to cohere if the selected videos have a substantial number of comments (~2000+), minimizing the skew that outlier comments introduce.
+Choosing multiple videos is often the best approach for the exploratory stages of research, because the YouTube API may not return data for every video searched, even if comment data for that video exists.
+Wordfish modeling is the most useful, and the most externally valid (meaningful outside the scope of a specific dataset), when the data being modeled is focused on a single topic, but encompasses a variety of viewpoints.
+For politically salient topics, an ideal dataset will include several videos from creators representing both the opposing political perspectives, and should have a substantial number of comments (~2000+) to minimize the skew that outlier comments can introduce.
+Finally, the total comments from each viewpoint should be balanced.
+In this case, we made sure that comments from the political ‘left’ and ‘right’ were similar in number.

+The most direct way to make your selection of videos for research is to visit the YouTube site, and capture a list of video IDs their URL.
+A video’s ID is the set of alphanumeric characters that appear in the URL immediately after `watch?v=`.
+For example, in the illustration below, the video ID is circled in red: `24xsqyMcpRg`.
+Video IDs are constant and do not change over time.

 The videos in this lesson's sample dataset  were selected from politically polarized news sources (as ranked by allsides.com), including the "left-leaning" sources of New York Times, Vox, and NBC News and the "right-leaning" Daily Mail, Fox News, and Daily Wire.